tekkenpro/website-1/README.md

 See [this blog post](http://mwmanning.com/2011/12/04/Jekyll-on-Heroku-Part-2.html) for more information about this design.

-We decided not to use rack-jekyll as it didn't seem to be able to handle mounting a non-root directory and didn't seem to add much, other than complexity.
+We decided not to use rack-jekyll as it did not seem to be able to handle mounting a non-root directory and did not seem to add much, other than complexity.

 ## Contributing